 Example in FLO

-To get started, it is worth reviewing an example interactive activity built in the lesson tool held within the Collections.
-The digital safety awareness training as built for students in EDUC3618 (School of Education) to introduce them to common dangers of technologies.
+To get started, it is worth reviewing an example interactive activity built in the lesson tool.
+The digital safety awareness training lesson activity was built for students in EDUC3618 to introduce them to common dangers of technologies.
 What features of this lesson do you like and would consider using?
 What ideas have you drawn from reviewing another lesson?
 How can you use this knowledge to plan your own lesson?

-Whether you are starting from scratch or revising a current lesson, these prompts may help:
+Whether you are starting from scratch or revising a current lesson (which could incorporate student feedback), these prompts may help:

 What principle/knowledge are you delivering – does the lesson item enable this?